creme332/my-odin-projects/battleship/README.md

 - Before the game begins, place your ships by dragging and dropping it.
 You can also rotate your ships by double clicking on it.
 - Start the game by pressing on `PLAY` button.
 - First player to destroy all of the opponent's ships wins.
+- Refresh page to restart game.

+> **Warning**
+>
+> On touchscreen devices, you won't be able to drag and drop your ships.

 # 🚀Features
 - Responsive design
-- Drag and drop ships
+- Drag and drop ships with ghost ship.
-- Intelligent opponent

 #  🛠 Installation
 Clone project: